-The purpose of this document is to set out the key design objectives and considerations for the sensitive development of large-scale onshore wind and solar farms as well as ancillary development in Wales.
+The purpose of this document is to set out the key design objectives and considerations for the sensitive development of large-scale on-shore wind and solar installations as well as ancillary development in Wales.
 This document updates and expands on the previous Designing Wind Farms in Wales 2014 good practice guidance, published by the Design Commission for Wales.

 The context for this guidance document includes the ambitious targets set by Welsh Government for increasing the amount of energy generated by renewable sources.
-In 2017 the Welsh Government set renewable energy targets reflecting its commitment to a more sustainable future for Wales, with even more ambitious targets being proposed1.